the-wawa/StudioPatcher/README.md

+> [!PLEASE READ]
+> This project is over a year old by now, and is absolutely NOT ideal!
+This could be done with signatures rather than memory offsets.
+I fully acknowledge this and advise against using it as per such.

 # Roblox Studio Internal Mode Patcher
 Please keep in mind that this is the first time I publish any sort of C++ code to Github!
 It may not be the best, but it should be 100% functional.
 This could *probably* be improved in some way